 Transposition of basilica vein with minimal incision

-In this process, which is performed under local anesthesia, a transverse skin incision is made on the antecubital area to identify a basilic vein and brachial artery.
+In this process, which is performed under local or regional anesthesia, a transverse skin incision is made on the antecubital area to identify a basilic vein and brachial artery.
 Following this, three or four longitudinal skin incisions are made along the basilic vein.
 The basilic vein is then pulled out toward axillary region.
 With the help of a tunneler, tunneling is performed under the skin and the full length of the basilic vein is transpositioned towards the lateral side of the upper arm.
 Then, end to side basilic vein brachial artery anastmosis is done.
 Small incision or minimal incision applied to basilic vein transposition can lessen the pain and will be more comfortable to the patients.